 Looking for more beginner crochet patterns and tutorials?
 Sign up for our 30-day Newbie Series! ⬇️⬇️

-Since this ripple dish towel will be getting wet/dirty in my kitchen, I went with Dishie yarn.
+Since this crochet dish towel will be getting wet/dirty in my kitchen, I went with Dishie yarn.
 It’s my favorite worsted weight cotton yarn.
 Dishie is reasonably priced (only $2.99 for 100g!), comes in lots of colors (I used Azure and Kenai), and washes well.